isc-projects/kea/doc/sphinx/arm/install.rst

 Building with PostgreSQL support
 --------------------------------

-Install PostgreSQL according to the instructions for your system.
+Install PostgreSQL according to the instructions for the system.
 The client development libraries must be installed.
 Client development libraries are often packaged as "libpq".